Library

 For all programs, see the Event Calendar for the latest information, program dates, and details.

-Early Literacy programs, like Baby Storytime for ages 0-2, and Storytime for ages 3-8, are developed with careful attention to be engaging, educational, and boost early language and learning skills.
+Early Literacy programs, like Storytime for ages 0-8, are developed with careful attention to be engaging, educational, and boost early language and learning skills.
 These programs are free and no registration is required.

 1,000 Books Before Kindergarten is an at-home program that encourages families to read 1,000 books together before their child enters Kindergarten.
 Rewards are earned for every 100 books read, and an annual graduation ceremony is held to recognize those who finish.
 Visit the Children's Desk in the library to learn more and sign up your child!